-The student and their partner will meet with a counselor to address relationship concerns, as they relate to academics, in up-to-50 minute sessions.
-Couples will be able to learn effective communication skills, conflict resolution and to gain better insight into each other.
+The student and their partner will meet with a counselor to address relationship concerns in up-to-50 minute sessions.
+Couples will be able to learn effective communication skills, conflict resolution and to gain better insight into their relationship.
 At least one partner of the couple must meet NMT eligibility requirements for counseling.

-Students who are eligible to receive services are limited to 8 sessions per semester for individual or couple’s counseling services.
-There is also a limit on the total number of sessions any one student can receive.
+Students who are eligible to receive services are limited to 8 regularly scheduled sessions per semester for individual or couple’s counseling services.
+This does not include emergencies.

 Some Reasons People Seek Counseling: